Red Crowns Senior Living care agency investigated over 'serious concerns' about maid employment practices

 "However, almost always the case, their children are the sponsors for these arrangements, and they are registered as sponsors in the caregiver application in MOM."

-The agency also said that it settled on this care model as a last resort to help meet staffing needs.
+The agency added that it settled on this care model as a last resort to help meet staffing needs.

-“For a company to hire the staff directly under the S pass or work permit, it would require a certain number of Singaporean quotas, Singaporean or permanent resident," Mr Goh added.
+“For a company to hire the staff directly under the S pass or work permit, it would require a certain number of Singaporean quotas, Singaporean or permanent resident," Mr Goh said.

 "So we find that, for example, at the moment, there are 60 over caregivers among our 33 homes.
 They are all foreigners, but we don't have so many Singaporean staff to hire so many of them."